Amplitude recursions with an extra marked point: Genus one (one-loop level)

 \subsection{Generating function for iterated integrals \texorpdfstring{$\Gt$}{Gt} and the KZB associator}

 Before writing down a differential equation of KZB type for a vector of genus-one Selberg integrals in \subsecref{ssec:KZBeq} below, which is the genus-one generalization of the KZ equation~\eqref{eqn:KZexample}, let us consider its formal solution\footnote{As for the KZ equation, we are rather interested in relating a certain regularized boundary value to another regularized boundary value using an associator equation, than completely solving the equation.
-A rigorous discussion on solutions of the elliptic KZB equation can e.g.\ be found in \rcite{Felder:1995iv}} in terms of the so-called (elliptic) KZB associator, originally described in \rcite{Enriquez:EllAss}.~\footnote{KZB equations are the higher-genus generalization of the KZ equation \cite{Bernard:1987df,Bernard:1988yv}.
-In this article, we exclusively consider the elliptic KZB equation and the elliptic KZB associator.
-Therefore, we simply refer to these genus-one objects as KZB equation and KZB associator, respectively, while the genus-zero analogues are called KZ equation and Drinfeld associator.} In fact, although usually represented in a language using a derivation algebra, we would like to point out that the equation as well as its formal solution is very naturally expressed in terms of the canonical iterated integrals $\Gt$ on the genus-one Riemann surface.
+A rigorous discussion on solutions of the elliptic KZB equation can e.g.\ be found in \rcite{Felder:1995iv}} in terms of the so-called (elliptic) KZB associator, originally described\footnote{KZB equations are the higher-genus generalization of the KZ equation \cite{Bernard:1987df,Bernard:1988yv}.
+In this article, we exclusively consider the elliptic KZB equation and the $A$-cycle component of the elliptic KZB associator.
+Therefore, we simply refer to these genus-one objects as KZB equation and KZB associator, respectively, while the genus-zero analogues are called KZ equation and Drinfeld associator.} in \rcite{Enriquez:EllAss}.
+In fact, although usually represented in a language using a derivation algebra, we would like to point out that the equation as well as its formal solution is very naturally expressed in terms of the canonical iterated integrals $\Gt$ on the annulus.

-By following exactly the same line of arguments as in \subsecref{ssec:KZassociator}, let us start from a generating function~\footnote{For this subsection, we explicitly denote the $\tau$-dependence of the functions in order to keep track of the analytic behavior of certain limits.
+By following exactly the same line of arguments as in \appref{app:KZassociator}, let us start from a generating function~\footnote{For this subsection, we explicitly denote the $\tau$-dependence of the functions in order to keep track of the analytic behavior of certain limits.
 For example, in the asymptotic behavior shown in \eqns{eqn:genusOneAsymptBehaviour0}{eqn:genusOneAsymptBehaviour1}, the right-hand side is $\tau$-independent.}